IvanKoshmansky/SpaceXMonitor_Android/README.md

 This service is declared as `SpaceXApiService`.
 `SpaceXApiService` deals directly with the HTTP protocol using `@POST` and `@GET` requests.
-This web service organization scheme allows we to separate the interface from the implementation, and gives the possibility to replace the API for working with the server without changes in the rest of the application.
+This web service organization scheme allows we to separate the interface from the implementation, and gives the possibility to change the API for working with the server without changes in the rest of the application.

 2. The Local database: package `localdb`.
 The local DB is needed to save a local cache of missions downloaded from the server.